 Table of Contents

-What is a Modified Endowment Contract?
+What is a MEC?

 The term modified endowment contract (MEC) designates that the funding of a life insurance contract has surpassed the limits set according to federal tax law.
 This means that the IRS no longer considers the contract to be a life insurance contract.
+Some times this action is referred to as MEC life insurance.

 This classification was implemented by the IRS to discourage the use of life insurance products to avoid paying taxes.
 There are three criteria set by the IRS that will change the classification of a life insurance contract to a modified endowment contract: